 - Bonus Round: The Final Five in season 2.
 Five facts, five numbers.
 Match the facts to their numbers correctly in 45 seconds for $20,000, 10 for the contestant and 10 split between their section.
 The contestant may lock in once before the 45 seconds are up to check how many they have right.

 - Consolation Prize: In season 1, if the contestant wins the first prize, they (and the selected audience members) get to keep it, no matter what else happens.
-In season 2, the loser and their section keep the cash they won.

 - Let's Just See What WOULD Have Happened: In season 1, if the contestant declines to play for the final prize, Don would have them play out the final round anyway.
 Amazingly, this only came into play once.